jdefilippo/coding-challenges/README.md

 # coding-challenges

-This documents my progress on various coding exercises, mostly written in C++ or Python.
+This documents my progress on various coding challenges, mostly written in C++ or Python.
+Currently, I am using LeetCode: https://leetcode.com/